google/rappor/doc/tutorial.md

 *(spaces added for clarity)*

-By default we generate 700,000 rows -- 7 random values from `v1` - `v50` for
+By default we generate 700,000 rows: 7 random values from `v1` to `v50` for each client.
-each client.
 This can be changed by passing flags to the script.

-We're simulating an environment where there are many RAPPOR clients, and a single server doing the RAPPOR analysis on the accumulated data.
+We're simulating an environment where there are many RAPPOR clients, and a single server does the RAPPOR analysis on the accumulated data.

-The `client` is an ID, and the `true_value` is the real value that is reported.
-This value should *not* be sent over the network "in the clear".
-We wish to preserve the client's privacy.
+The `client` has an integer ID, and the `true_value` is the real value that is reported.
+This value should **not** be sent over the network because we wish to preserve the client's privacy.

 2. RAPPOR Reporting